Post Summary: Real-world tips for camping with a toddler, including what to bring and how to manage sleeping arrangements.

-If you don’t already have a portable bed, there are a lot of different options that might work better for you than a pack n play.
-You can read our write up of the best travel cribs for toddlers and babies.
+If you don’t already have a portable bed, there are a lot of different options that you can choose from.
+You can read our write up for our take on the best travel cribs for toddlers and babies.

 If you’re choosing to cosleep, you can get a sleeping bag for your toddler, or you can just pile up together in your sleeping space.
 On nights when he would wake up in the middle of the night calling out for us (yes, it did happen a few times), we would bring him into our “bed” and let that be the arrangement for the night.
-With camping, I feel like you have to be flexible and do what you have to do so that everyone gets some semblance of sleep.
 Did it ruin his sleeping patterns when we got back home?
 Nope.
 He went right back to sleeping in his own space in his room.

 Yes, those darn naps that we love and hate at the same time.

 For us, we were out most days and would opt to go on a drive and nap him in the car seat.
-Other days we we chose to forgo a nap and opted to put him to bed early on those days.
+On other days we chose to forgo a nap and opted to put him to bed early on those days.